Porphyria cutanea tarda

 Type 1 PCT generally begins in mid-adult life after exposure to certain chemicals that increase the production of porphyrins (precursors of haem) in the liver.
 These include:

-- oestrogen eg oral contraceptive, hormone replacement or liver disease
+- oestrogen eg oral contraceptive, hormone replacement (in 50% of affected women) or liver disease

-- iron overload, due to excessive intake (orally or by blood transfusion), viral infections (hepatitis, especially hepatitis C) or chronic blood disorders such as thalassaemia (acquired haemochromatosis), or hereditary haemochromatosis
+- iron overload, due to excessive intake (orally or by blood transfusion), viral infections (hepatitis, especially hepatitis C, in 15%) or chronic blood disorders such as thalassaemia (acquired haemochromatosis), or hereditary haemochromatosis (in 20%)

 Type 2 PCT is familial and associated with abnormal genetic variants of uroporphyrinogen decarboxylase.
 Trigger factors are less often involved and onset of PCT is often younger than in type 1 PCT.